A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

 It is whether or not this content is any good is the real issue...

-Establish authority in these areas over time
+Establish authority over time

 When your audience starts to look on search engines for solutions to their pains they will begin to find your content addressing these topics.